tendermint/tendermint/docs/tendermint-core/consensus/proposer-based-timestamps.md

 The following protocols and application features require a reliable source of time:

 * Tendermint Light Clients [rely on correspondence between their known time](https://github.com/tendermint/tendermint/blob/master/spec/light-client/verification/README.md#definitions-1) and the block time for block verification.
-* Tendermint Evidence validity is determined [either in terms of heights or in terms of time](https://github.com/tendermint/tendermint/blob/master/spec/consensus/evidence.md#verification).
+* Tendermint Evidence expiration is determined [either in terms of heights or in terms of time](https://github.com/tendermint/tendermint/blob/master/spec/consensus/evidence.md#verification).
 * Unbonding of staked assets in the Cosmos Hub [occurs after a period of 21 days](https://github.com/cosmos/governance/blob/master/params-change/Staking.md#unbondingtime).
 * IBC packets can use either a [timestamp or a height to timeout packet